bjuraga/Hubitat-GitOps/README.md

 6. Will not be able to show differences between deployed (running configuration) and the config files
 7. Will allow to use diff view between current backup and a selected config in a diff viewer.
 8. Will have built in support for Hubitat versions, i.e. if the UI changes in a version it is still possible to write an adapter for the version.
 Config schema changes should be last resort.
 9. Will use an existing web test automation tool.
-Example: Selenium, Gherkin, Plywright, Puppeteer, etc. Based on https://www.youtube.com/watch?v=CwJ20qv3TXI chosen is
+Example: Selenium, Gherkin, Plywright, Puppeteer, etc. Trying Puppeteer.
-10. Will support headless mode if applicable.
+11. Will support headless mode if applicable.
 Users will not need to install dev/test tooling.
-11. Will expose humanly readable "code" such that a software development knowledge is not required.
+12. Will expose humanly readable "code" such that a software development knowledge is not required.
 Examples: Gherkin ?
-12. ?
+13. ?

 ## Config structure options
 1. Follow the UI: Have entities like Hubs, Apps, Child apps, Drivers, Devices